 I cracked open another moving box.
 As with the other ones, it was jam packed with office odds and ends.
 I took out a few folders and found a place for them within my desk.
 A couple books went up on a shelf.
 And then a poster board.
 Although it was clearly worn and creased, I opened it up carefully.
 My vision board.
 A Vision Board: Visualizing What You Want in Your Life I had made … [Read more...]

-Why I choose a Word of the Year over New Year Resolutions
+Why I Choose a Word of the Year Over New Year’s Resolutions

-I don’t do resolutions, or at least I haven’t in a few years.
-But chances are you’ve already seen people on Facebook sharing what their “word of the year” is and why they’ve chosen that word.
+I don’t do New Year's resolutions, or at least I haven’t in a few years.
+But chances are you’ve already seen people on social media sharing what their “word of the year” is and why they’ve chosen that word.
 To me, WOTY is like a resolution, but oh so much better.
-Everyone has their reasons for this, but for me in particular a “word of the year” has become a touchstone of sorts.
-It’s looking at the bigger … [Read more...]
+Everyone has their reasons for this, but for me in particular a “word of the year” is a touchstone of sorts.
+It’s looking at … [Read more...]

 What 2017 Taught Me About Life